 The campgrounds in this region are scattered along a portion of Highway 108 from Beardsley Reservoir to Niagara Creek.
 Some are primitive campgrounds popular with people who simply want a place to park their RV; others offer more thickly forested settings with more complete facilities.

 Beardsley Dam Campground is on the north bank of the reservoir.
+In 2013 the campground was "re-constructed" with all new amenties and a campground host.
 To reach the campground, drive 4 miles east of Strawberry and turn onto the paved road to Beardsley Reservoir.
 Follow it 9 miles down to the lake, across the dam, and around to the far side.

 Cascade Creek Campground is located adjacent to Highway 108 at an elevation of 6,000'.
 It is 9 miles east of Strawberry.

 It makes a good place to park an RV when you are more interested in OHV-ing or hunting, but it lacks much scenic appeal as a camping place.
 Vault toilets are primitive.
 There is no garbage collection here, so you have to pack out your garbage.
 It is more open than other campgrounds, making it one of the first in the area to be open in the spring.
 The campground is on a first-come, first-served basis.

 Mill Creek Campground is located at Mill Creek along Highway 108 at an elevation of 6,300'.
 To reach the campground drive east from Strawberry 11.5 miles and turn right onto the Mill Creek Road.
 In less than half a mile you will arrive at the campground on the bank of Mill Creek.
 The campground has enough open space to maneuver RVs and trailers.
 It is on a first-come, first-served basis.